 > POWER5), where the A2O is [...]
 Power ISA v.2.07 (roughly POWER8).

 I really don't get this fixation on Power ISA revisions.
 The PPC405 or PPC440 are nothing like the POWER5+, even if both are Power ISA v2.03.
 And likewise, the A2O is nothing like the POWER8, even if both are Power ISA v2.07.
-The modular way the Power ISA spec compliancy works (Books with optional parts and optional feature sets) makes the ISA revision mostly irrelevant for comparison of microarchitectures/cores.
+The option-based way the Power ISA (except v3.0/v3.0B, which gave up on optionality) spec compliancy works (v2: sets of categories defined by Books; v3.0C/v3.1: compliancy subsets) makes the ISA revision mostly irrelevant for comparison of microarchitectures/cores.
 To illustrate my point, see if you can find any new feature in the v2.07 A2O compared to the v2.06 A2I that was added in Power ISA v2.07.

 There's one extremely relevant thing with Power ISA versions, namely the turning point that IBM created with Power ISA v3.0 in 2015 (see comments #88, #163, #165, #167), which prevents Power ISA v2 Book III-E cores from being used commercially (i.e. hard core, ASIC) under the royalty-free OpenPOWER v3.0C or v3.1 licenses.
 Thus, the v2.06/2.07 A2I and A2O cores cannot be used commercially under the license by 3rd parties unless those cores be upgraded to ISA v3.0C or v3.1 level, which includes, among other things, replacing the embedded supervisor instructions (from Book III-E of Power ISA v2) by non-embedded ("server") supervisor instructions (from Book III-S of Power ISA v2, or from Book III of Power ISA v3 or pre-v2.03 PowerPC ISA).
 This is quite an effort.